hsf-training/hsf-training-cicd/_episodes/04-understanding-yaml-and-ci.md

 ~~~
 {: .language-yaml}

+In the above example, `image: rikorose/gcc-cmake` is a docker image.
+This image is an extension of the official gcc image and includes cmake.

 > ## `script` commands
 >
 > Sometimes, `script` commands will need to be wrapped in single or double quotes.
 For example, commands that contain a colon (`:`) need to be wrapped in quotes so that the YAML parser knows to interpret the whole thing as a string rather than a “key: value” pair.
 Be careful when using special characters: `:`, `{`, `}`, `[`, `]`, `,`, `&`, `*`, `#`, `?`, `|`, `-`, `<`, `>`, `=`, `!`, `%`, `@`, `\``.